leoovs/Xuzumi/README.md

 Currently, the latest features are available in and merged into the `dev` branch.
 This is due to the fact that the project lacks documentation and testing.
-The `master` branch will be updated as soon as those issues will are resolved.
+The `master` branch will be updated as soon as those issues are resolved.

 ## Build and Run
 ### Prerequisites